JonHasan/ModernPhysics330/README.md

 # Lab 2: Millikan Oil Drop Experiment

+This lab tasked me with recreating the Millikan Oil Drop experiment which found the fundamental charge of the electron.

 # Lab 3: Inverse PhotoElectric Effect

 ## An experiment conducted by duane and hunt that seeks to reacquire the slope h/e which is found in all materials.